.

 Sebec Lake Water Quality

-The water quality of Sebec Lake is above average for lakes in Maine, according to the Maine DEP.
-Two primary components to track lake water quality are clarity, chemistry and invasive species.
+The water quality of Sebec Lake is above average, according to the Maine DEP.
+Two primary components in monitoring lake water quality are clarity and chemistry.

 For more information on invasive species, check out the Maine Invasives page.